-- Review of existing (eco)toxicology data in REACH dossiers. - Comparison of substances against databases of known EDCs. - Literature review. - Data gap analysis.
+- Review of existing (eco)toxicology data in REACH dossiers. - Comparison of substances against databases of known EDCs. - Literature review. - Data gap analysis. - Data analysis from in silico tools to identify ED activity.

 Targeted assessment of endocrine activity

 - Testing strategy development.

 - Placement and monitoring of targeted in vitro studies.

 - Evaluation of in vitro and in silico data.

 - Mode of action analysis.